kat4/instaground/README.md

 #Instaground documentation

+##Dependancies
+An internet connection.
+An instagram account.
+Here is the link to our web-app, Instaground: http://kat4.github.io/instaground

 ##Concept

 To create a web-based app, with a dynamic page background which updates by using search criteria and the instagram API.